Examples show workloads, not customer logos or vanity metrics

 A product changes limits and users ask from billing, usage, and release pages why behavior changed.

 Connect changelog entries to affected surfaces, FAQs, and approved answers.
-Let drift and repeated misses surface review items.
+Let stale answers and repeated misses surface review items.

 The owner sees where support needs review after the release and can approve updated answers before they become official.